AdobeDocs/marketo.de-DE/help/marketo/product-docs/administration/additional-integrations/add-adobe-connect-as-a-launchpoint-service.md

 >[!NOTE]
 >
->Für diesen Schritt sind ein bestehendes Abonnement von Adobe Connect und Administratorrechte erforderlich.
-Halten Sie die folgenden Einstellungen bereit: Benutzername, Kennwort, Teilnehmerkennwort und Besprechungsordner-URL.
+>An existing subscription to Adobe Connect and administration rights are necessary for this step.
+Have the following settings at hand: username, password, participant password, and meeting folder URL.

 >[!NOTE]
 >
->Adobe Connect On Site wird derzeit nicht unterstützt.
+>Adobe Connect On Site is not currently supported.

 1. Navigieren Sie zum Bereich **[!UICONTROL Admin]**.